benmcevoy/Unity/README.md

 # Unity Lifestyle Decorations

-Some simple lifestyle registration attributes that for Unity.
+Some simple lifestyle registration attributes for Unity.

 Register as [Singleton], [Transient] or [PerHttpRequest]